tjackson0801/sysadmin-lab-portfolio/README.md

 ### ✅ Week 3: Bash Automation (in progress)
 **Skills Practiced:**
 - Bash scripting
-- Automating package installation
+- Ansible playbook development
+- Remote Host configuration using inventory files
+- Password based SSH access
-- Directory creation and permission management
+- Service and file deployment automation
-- Deploying a web service with one command

 **Highlights:**
 - Created `nginx_setup.sh` to automate full NGINX setup
+- Wrote and executed a Bash Script to install ad configure an NGINX web server
 - Script configures and serves a custom HTML page
+- Built an Ansible playbook that replicated the Bash script functionality
+- Used a dynamic inventory file with Ansible to SSH into a remote VM and automate deployment
+- Final page displayed: 'Deployed by Ansible Playbook'
 - Verified success via terminal and browser

 📷 *Screenshots included:* Script execution, HTML output, browser deployment

-➡️ *Upcoming:* Ansible automation to replace and expand the Bash workflow

 ---